Podcast - Latest Episode

 414. Alice Cooper / From The Inside.
 1978.
 3/5

 So, about the music.
 OK, it's not as cutting edge as some of his previous work.
 In some ways it is some of his more mainstream stuff.
+There are elements of funk being interwoven into some tracks, the synth and keys adding in another dimension as well.
+For the first time, there are a lot of guest musicians coming in and being a part of the recording, instrumentally as well as being a part of the songwriting process.
+And the album feels a lot less lighter than his usual hard rock shock rock genre.
 Whether that was the feel he was looking for, or was the natural influence of co-writer Taupin, who can tell.
 Overall though, the songs don't have quite the hard feel of his best work from the 1970's.
-The songs skip along well, and their stories as always are funny and interesting.
+The songs skip along well, and their stories are still interesting, and the music still finds a way to essentially be Alice.

 413. Death Angel / Frolic Through The Park.
 1988.
 3/5